Six Ways to Calm Your Fear of Launching a New Brand

 Set a standard.

-Getting input from everyone is a key step in developing an internal set of standards, guiding language and principles.
+Getting input from everyone is a key step in developing an internal set of brand standards, guiding language and principles.
 The important part isn’t that everyone remembers the exact words of a mission statement.
 And this is about so much more than graphics standards for your new logo.
 This is about having a solid foundation for everything you do and say.

 It’s the best way to make sure the ways you’re working with your customers are consistent with the promises your new brand is making.